-HMI Next Issue Summer 2018Top
+HMI Next Issue Autumn 2018Top

 EHMA: Industry comment from the president of the European Hotel Managers Association, Hans Koch.

 STR Global: The latest stats on European hotel performance from our associate partners.

 Big Interview: José Silva has long been one of the most recognisable faces in European hospitality, having spent 25 years at Four Seasons, most recently as GM of the iconic Hotel George V and regional VP for France, Switzerland, Spain and Portugal.
 Now, he has transferred those skills to the Middle East as the newly minted CEO of Jumeirah.
 In an exclusive interview, he discusses his vision for the luxury operator, the launching of new brands, and drawing on the skills acquired from a lifetime on hospitality’s front lines.

 Business management & Development: A new brand identity, corporate restructuring, and marked changes in developmental strategy mean that Elie Younes, EVP and CDO of Radisson Hotel Group, is an incredibly busy man.
 We sit down with the hotel exec to talk about a shift in focus back onto Europe, a renewed willingness to consider leases, what he is looking for in new development partners, and the importance of brand purity.

 In what has been another boom year for the European hospitality market, we travel to Hotel Investment Conference Europe to hear from a number of the industry’s leading figures, including former IHG CEO Richard Solomons, Firmdale Hotels founders Tim and Kit Kemp, and Hyatt Hotels’ global head of development Jim Chu.
 We ask them how the industry builds upon this success.